 - High school graduates with a cumulative high school GPA of 2.7 earned within the past three years (for math exemption) or the past ten years (for reading and writing exemptions) (effective for new STCC students beginning in the Fall 0f 2019 or later)

-- HiSET earners with a score of 15 or higher will be placed into college-level Math and English.
+- HiSET earners with a score of 15 or higher earned within the past three years (effective for new STCC students beginning in the Fall of 2020 or later) will be placed into college-level Math and English.

-- GED earners with a score of 165 or higher will be placed into college-level Math and English.
+- GED earners with a score of 165 or higher earned within the past three years (effective for new STCC students beginning in the Fall of 2020 or later) will be placed into college-level Math and English.

 - Students transferring Accuplacer scores from another institution (scores must be two years old or less, and students should request that they be submitted to the Testing and Assessment Center in a sealed envelope).